josephjose1234/password_maker/README.md

 ## Usage

-assign a String for Storing the generated Password, in this case 'temp',then call generatePassWord(length of the password).
+Assign a String for Storing the generated Password, in this case 'temp',then call generatePassWord(length of the password).

 ```dart
  late String temp; //initializing a temporary (temp) String